jacre8/jkparse/README.md

 	 -t, --type-var=JSON_TYPE
 	    Specify a variable name for JSON_TYPE other than the default, JSON_TYPE.
-	  If blank, the type variable will be omitted from the output -v, --short-version
+	  If blank, the type variable will be omitted from the output -u, --unset-vars
+	    Output commands to unset JSON_OBJ and, if defined, JSON_OBJ_TYPES, before outputting their new declarations.
+This permits re-using the same variable names, and using JSON_OBJ for both input and output, while transversing an object
+	 -v, --short-version
 	    Output just the version number and exit
 	 --help